lgtanimoto/CulturalCSBytes/API.md

 }
 ```

+Meanwhile, if you get this, this means the student can only do a practice session since it has been less than one week since doing an official session.
+See [Section 5, Practice Session](#5b-practice-session).

-Or if you get this, which you can check if `route` is a JSON object, this means to redirect to `:sessionId/questions/:order`, or to the following question for the specified session.
+Finally, if you get this, which you can check if `route` is a JSON object, this means to redirect to `:sessionId/questions/:order`, or to the following question for the specified session.
 See [Section 7](#7-question).

 ```
 {